federicomariamassari/udacity-dand/projects/p4/dand-p4-explore-and-summarise-data.md

 -   *a long left tail*, showing that fewer contributions to the list were made in the early years of world cinema;

--   *the body shifted to the right*, meaning that, on average, most contributions to the list were made since the 1970s.
+-   *the body shifted to the right*, meaning that apparently, on average, most contributions to the list were made since the 1970s.
 This latter feature is also evident in the conditional median values, which are all higher than 1970 (i.e., for each continent, 50% of the contributions were not included until at least the 1970s).

 In addition, the distributions appear to be "humped", or bimodal, with at least one decade in between the two peaks in which contributions were fewer than usual.
 The humps are particularly visible in the densities of Western Europe and Asia, and less in that of North America (whose distribution more closely resembles a Gaussian or Student's t).